Aquascutum: Renown International, 1990–2009

-Broawdwick, 2009–2012
+Broadwick, 2009–2012

 In September 2009, Broadwick Group Ltd. – the corporate vehicle of the management team behind the revival of retailer Jaeger, Harold Tillman and Belinda Earl – bought the company's non-Asia businesses for an undisclosed sum.
 As part of the Aquascutum deal, YGM Trading, which had been tipped as a bidder for the whole business, bought the rights for the brand's business in Asia.

 Within the first year after the takeover, Graeme Fidler, head of menswear design, and Michael Herz, head of womenswear design, stepped down in 2010.
 From 2010 to 2012, Joanna Sykes served as the brand's design director.

 However, on 17 April 2012, the Financial Times published an article citing sources "familiar with the company's plans" stating that the company would shortly go into administration with the potential loss of up to 250 jobs.
 In April 2012, the company indeed went into bankruptcy administration.
 FRP Advisory was chosen to act as the administrators.
 Within days, FRP Advisory began to shut down the firm’s factory in Northamptonshire.